fmhy/edit/.github/CONTRIBUTING.md

 For submitting new links, follow these steps:

 - Make sure it's not already in the wiki.
 The easiest way to do this is to check our [Single Page](https://api.fmhy.net/single-page) using `ctrl+f`.
+- Don't spam a bunch of un-tested links at once.
+Try to only send things you genuinely feel might be worth adding.
 - Reach out via the feedback system, [GitHub](https://github.com/fmhy/edit), or join our [Discord](https://github.com/fmhy/FMHY/wiki/FMHY-Discord).
 Note that we have to check sites ourselves, so using a issue, rather than pull request is easier.
 - You can optionally include socials, tools, or any other additional info alongside the entry.